 Proofreading: a human spell- and grammar-checker, concentrating on individual words rather than the context.
 This is the option to take if you are confident of your characters, plot, structure and layout etc. but you want someone to go through it before you submit to an agent or publisher, or self-publish.
 Morgen’s non-fiction writing is about writing so she concentrates on fiction but has proofread non-fiction manuscripts.

 Charged at £3 (€4 / US$5 / CA & AS$5.50) per 1,000 words.
 Multiply your word count by 0.003 / 0.004 / 0.005 / 0.0055.

 General feedback: no proofreading / editing, no changes to the document itself, just a typed summary report.
 This is useful if you’re not sure whether the story is working, your characters (or plot) are believable or you’ve not edited it yet but have sent it to beta (first-round) readers and the feedback you’ve received makes you wonder whether you want to progress it.
-I’ll be honest and tell you, although for most authors who have taken this option, I have seen promise with their work, they’ve just needed a steer in the right direction.
+Morgen will be honest and tell you, although for most authors who have taken this option, she has seen promise with their work, they’ve just needed a steer in the right direction.